 - Do not skip the sauce!
 The cool, lime flavor is perfect with the warm, spicy chicken.

 - I have air fried and oven fried this chicken.
-They both work well, but I prefer the air fryer as it makes the coating crispier and more satisfying.
+They both work well, but I prefer the air fryer as it makes the coating crispier and therefore more satisfying.

 Jamaican Fried Chicken